pudeIko/piva/docs/source/installation.rst

         (piva-env) % python -m piva.tests.viewers_test

-      This will start new :mod:`piva` session, execute sequence of actions emulating physical user and test basic functionalities of the GUI.
+      This will start new :mod:`piva` session, execute sequence of actions emulating a physical user and test basic functionalities of the GUI.

 Successful execution of the tests should give a message like::